-The occurrence of any of these risks could have a material adverse effect on our business, operations, financial condition, or cash flows.
+The occurrence of any of these risks and any of the risks outlined in our Form 10-K could have a material adverse effect on our business, operations, financial condition, or cash flows.
 In addition, we may enter into strategic partnerships with third parties with the goal of gaining access to new and innovative products and technologies.
 Strategic partnerships pose many of the same risks as acquisitions or investments.

-We cannot guarantee that we will be able to complete the strategic transaction on which we are currently focused or that we will realize any anticipated benefits if we do complete it.
+There can be no assurance that we will be able to complete the strategic transaction on which we are currently focused or that we will realize any anticipated benefits if we do complete it.
 If we do not complete the strategic transaction, it is unlikely that we would be able to find another suitable opportunity that is available at attractive valuations, if at all, within a time for which we may have adequate funding.
 Moreover, the relative illiquidity of our common stock may make it more difficult and expensive to initiate or complete any strategic transaction on commercially acceptable terms.